piskvorky/smart_open/extending.md

 Have a look at the existing mechanisms to see how they work.
 You may define other functions and classes as necessary for your implementation.

-Once your module is working, register it in the `smart_open/smart_open_lib.py` file.
+Once your module is working, register it in the `smart_open/transport.py` file.
-The `_generate_transport()` generator builds a dictionary that maps schemes to the modules that implement functionality for them.
+The `generate_transport()` generator updates a dictionary that maps schemes to the modules that implement functionality for them.

 Once you've registered your new transport module, the following will happen automagically: